 “He came in this year with no real expectations from our side and I don’t think so many from his side,” Richard Millener, M-Sport team principal, told DirtFish.

 Flying out of the blocks and challenging nine-time world champion Loeb for the lead, in equal machinery no less, was the culmination of months spent rebuilding a shattered reputation.
 In Portugal and Italy he’d shown speed but encountered problems or made minor driving errors.

-But Friday in Greece looked an awful lot like his namesake’s Sunday in Italy a year earlier.
+But Friday in Greece looked an awful lot like his namesake’s Sunday in Italy two years earlier.

 “Every rally he’s pretty much been very impressive.
 But today’s been the icing on the cake.

 “I think a few people would say road position would be the reason but honestly, the two or three people around him are in a very similar position and he’s shown today that he can beat them.

 “I think it’s just his driving doing the talking.”

 It’s sometimes easy to forget that once – just like Gasly – Loubet won a championship in the primary support category.
 His WRC2 title in 2019 was no fluke; he was at ease in the Škoda Fabia R5 in a way he couldn’t be in the Hyundai i20 Coupe WRC.
 Just as Gasly couldn’t get the Red Bull RB15 to do his bidding, Loubet had found the i20 Coupe too much of a handful.

 A reboot has brought the feeling back.
 And Millener has noticed.

 “The speed’s been incredible and his splits have been kind of close-your-eyes kind of splits,” he observed.
 “But actually when you watch the onboard it looks very tidy.
 It looks like very sensible, normal driving, nothing too much over the edge.”